dezh-tech/ddsr/bunklay/README.md

 ## Configuration

-Modify the `env` variables in `.env` file, docker compose file or docker command to customize settings:
+Modify the `env` variables in the `.env` file, docker compose file, or docker command to customize settings:

 ### Relay Metadata